CamerataMusica/website/content/pages/FAQ.md

 ### What do you mean by “chamber music?”

 Chamber music is a term used to describe music written for small groups, with each part being taken by a single instrument.
 This is in contrast to a symphony that often has many instruments playing the same music at the same time.
-Another difference is that there is usually no conductor for chamber music forcing the musicians take their cues from each other instead.
+Another difference is that there is usually no conductor for chamber music so that the musicians take their cues from each other instead.